softwaretechnik-berlin/geojson-renderer/README.md

   - Use the given dimensions as the maximum and cut the box to the boundary of the GeoJSON content.
   - Specify width or height in pixels.
+- [x] Add an option to embed the bitmap data into the SVG rather than to link, so that we get a self-contained SVG file.
 - [x] Add a flag that allow specifying the output file path.
 - [x] Allow reading input GeoJSON from stdin.
 - [x] Make tile source configurable for command line util in a way that is